davidhurtadodev/nuwe-cards/README.md

 ## Stack

-- Typescript
+- Typescript: we use Typescript because we think that coding with Typescript help us avoid bugs.
-- React
+- React: it helps us creating reusable components and managing app state.
-- Sass
+- Sass: we used for creating modular styling.
+Also we prefer the SCSS syntax and functionality over native CSS.

 ## Roadmap and visuals